ennmax/Bonus-Assignment/README.md

 - Passport.js

 ## .env
 The `.env` file is not committed to the repository as it contains the MongoDB connection string.
-Used .`gitignore`.
+Used `.gitignore`.